newmanrs/cloudburst-graph/docs/README.md

 The web scraping code has now been moved to a subfolder organized as `scrapers/scraper_name`.
 The project scrapes data from [Cloudburst](https://cloudburstbrew.com/) using curl then a python script using [Beautiful Soup](https://beautiful-soup-4.readthedocs.io/en/latest/).
 This codepath is probably somewhat stable (until they redo their webpage).

 The hop data from Yakima Chief is processed via a mixture of `pdftotext`, `python`, and `sed`.
-The scrapers are provided for those who want to try running them, but expect that over time these to decay quickly and become quite buggy.
-The chain of scripts produce intermediate files, but you should be able to march forward as the scripts are numbered sequentially in order of necessary execution.
-Not sure how often the PDF is updated, or if the same scripts will be usable again.
+The scraper scriptss are provided for those who want to try running them, but I expect if the PDF is updated by Yakima Chief that there will be additional errors in the formatting.
+Who knows, maybe they'll even add line breaks in the right locations in the main list of hops.
+The scripts are numbered sequentially in order of necessary execution.